Agenda

 Optimizing Value with Today’s Consumer

-Cara Loeys, VP & Industry Advisor, CPH & Food & Beverage, Circana
+Cara Loeys, VP & Industry Advisor, CPG, Food & Beverage, Circana

 The food & beverage landscape is evolving faster than ever, driven by shifting shopper behaviors, economic pressures, and heightened expectations for personalization and value.
 This presentation explores shifting consumer needs and strategies to optimize value for today’s consumer—balancing affordability, quality, and convenience.